Spectre7651/AH-Project/README.md

 ### Files:
-* ciphers.py is a implimentation of the three ciphers i'm using for this project
+* ciphers.py is a implementation of the three ciphers i'm using for this project
 * app.py is the main program
 * messages.txt is the possible messages the program might encrypt for the user.
 * The directory templates holds the html for the project.